odoo/odoo/doc/howtos/website.rst

 This will automatically create a ``my-modules`` *module directory* with an ``academy`` module inside.
-The directory can be an existing module directory if you want, but the module name must be unique for the directory.
+The directory can be an existing module directory if you want, but the module name must be unique within the directory.

 .. patch::
     :hidden: